Online Competition General Rules

 Contestants waive all rights and claims to the use of the submitted videos and photos contained in their application

-Contestants’ ages will be based as of July 1, 2022, with reference to their birth date.
+Contestants’ ages will be based on August 1, 2024, with reference to their birth date.

 Video Recording Preparation

 It is to the participant’s benefit to provide a recording of high quality.
 Recordings with too much background noise or distortion make it difficult for adjudicators to render a fair judgment of technical and artistic qualities.
 However, recordings need not be professionally recorded.
-Video recordings must be hosted on a public video platform easily accessible in the USA, such as YouTube.
+Video recordings must be hosted on a public video platform easily accessible in the USA, such as YouTube, Youku and Bilibili.

 Abstain from setting accessibility limits, privacy, or permissions of the video footage and ensure it is easily viewable to the public.